 Flaxby in the twenty-first century

-Flaxby is a North Yorkshire hamlet three miles east of Knaresborough in the Harrogate district.
+Flaxby is a North Yorkshire hamlet three miles east of Knaresborough.
 Until the twentieth century, it was a farming community comprising two farms from adjoining landholding estates, Allerton to the east, and Goldsborough to the west and south.
 It's now residential with a population of around 110.

 Three royal cheers ... villagers celebrate